confluentinc/ksql/docs/developer-guide/ksqldb-reference/create-table.md

-ksqlDB can integrate with [Confluent Schema Registry](https://docs.confluent.io/current/schema-registry/index.html). ksqlDB can use [Schema Inference](/operate-and-deploy/schema-registry-integration/#schema-inference) to spare you from defining columns manually in your `CREATE TABLE` statements.
+ksqlDB can integrate with [Confluent Schema Registry](https://docs.confluent.io/current/schema-registry/index.html). ksqlDB can use [Schema Inference](/operate-and-deploy/schema-registry-integration/#schema-inference) to spare you from defining columns manually in your `CREATE TABLE` statements. ksqlDB can also use [Schema Inference With ID](/operate-and-deploy/schema-inference-with-id) to spare you from defining columns manually as well as enable you using physical schema to for data serialization.

 !!! note
     - To use Avro, Protobuf, or JSON_SR you must have {{ site.sr }} enabled and